ComposableFi/composable/docs/docs/parachains/picasso/token-transparency.md

 5w53mgBc2w2kNQZgFBaYT5h79cQQNfv8vUuoa85zUe5VxBvQ

 No other tokens will be considered circulating unless approved by governance.

-## Glossary

-- **Circulating Supply**:
-  Circulating supply refers to all tokens that are held in accounts outside of the non-circulating Composable and protocol-controlled addresses listed above.
-    - Circulating supply is currently the unvested tokens associated with the crowdloan rewards.
-      No other multisig wallets or tokens will be considered circulating unless voted upon by protocol governance to become circulating, unless otherwise above.

-- **Total Supply**:
-  Total supply refers to the number of coins or tokens that currently exist and are either in circulation or locked somehow.
-  It is the sum of coins that were already minted (or issued) minus the total number of coins that were burned or destroyed.
-  Therefore, the total supply includes both the circulating supply and the tokens that are yet to hit the open market.
-  Tokens that are being held under a lockup or vesting period, which typically follows a private sale or Token Generation Event.
-  Coins or tokens that are eventually burned are excluded from the total supply.

 #### Disclaimer
 This document is meant for informational purposes only.